baluyotraf/porfolio/docs/stories/posts/20240315-hejda-autoliv/content.md

     Maintenance.
 *   Write an open source library for typed and composable handwritten SQL in Python.
 Current planned name is alternative queries (altqq).
 *   Keep up with the latest advancements in LLMs.
-Thankfully I did work with a chatbot company before and have the fundamentals to built my knowledge on.
+Thankfully, I did work with a chatbot company before and have the fundamentals to built my knowledge on.